ekmixon/orca-securechange/README.md

     * Use "Any" service and optionally apply Tufin's Automatic Policy Generator (APG) to replace them by specific service later
     * Use https which is the most common protocol for reaching end-points

-## How to deploy end-to-end security policies
+## Sending security policy to the external firewalls

 1. In Orca go to **Policy -> Security Policy**.
 Here you'll see the rule base that was generated dynamicaly following the traffic discovery process.
 2. At the upper right corner click on **Actions -> Apply on Firewalls**.